 Long before I was a Yoga teacher, I needed to find ways to sustain my Yoga practice on a budget.
-Not only couldn’t I afford $100/mo memberships, I fundamentally didn’t agree with it.
-So for years I searched for the highest quality alternatives to joining a Yoga studio.
-I still wanted to practice with the most well known teachers and receive top-notice instruction on alignment, contradictions, and safe transitions.
+Not only couldn’t I afford $100/mo memberships, but I also fundamentally didn’t agree with it.
+So, for years I searched for the highest quality alternatives to joining a Yoga studio.
+I still wanted to practice with well-known teachers and receive top-notice instruction on alignment, contradictions, and safe transitions.

 Stream Online Yoga Videos

 Some of the videos are pretty outdated.
 Yes this is simply an ascetics preference, the teaching is still good quality, but it’s not as appealing to look at.
 My other huge complaint with Gaia is the constant video buffering I’ve experienced.
-I’ve lost my temper many times when the video freezes in the middle of an epic Savasana session (yes – I’m quite the “zen” Yogi 😉).
-There are just too many nuances that Gaia recommends for how to make the videos play seamlessly, and even then, the buffering continues.
+I’ve lost my temper many times when the video freezes in the middle of an epic Savasana session (yes, I’m quite the “zen” Yogi).
+There are too many nuances that Gaia recommends for how to make the videos play seamlessly, and even then, the buffering continues.

 OneOeight was started by Rachel Brathen, a truly inspiring and legendary Yoga guru.
-If you follow Rachel on Instagram (@yoga_girl) you know what a sweet and real person she seems to be.
 There is none of the typical yoga pretentiousness found in this woman.
-Rachel is someone I really look up to who is not scared to stand up and truly embody the principles of yoga.
 And her very own yoga channel is perfection.

 OneOeight costs a little more than Gaia at $15/mo.
 But in comparison to practicing in a studio, this a real steal.
 There is also no music in the background which is neither good or bad, but it is a little different from a lot of practices and takes a little to get used to.
 All the teaching is live and many have students to follow along with showcasing different levels and modifications.
 Again this is great to see real people doing yoga, oftentimes struggling!
 But it can also be distracting.